RushanM/Deflecta-Software-License/README.md

 * Addresses modern usage scenarios like machine learning, streaming, and virtual worlds
 * Includes detailed dispute resolution processes
 * Available in multiple languages with clear provisions for international application

+## Acknowledgments

+The license was reviewed and approved by the following testers:

+* JackLamp360,
+* Gleb "GKProduction" Kapustin,
+* Dmitry "Eiser Dip",
+* Matvey "Barsik" Lebedev,
+* Yaroslav "Sallo666" Sipyagin.

+Their positive feedback helped ensure the practicality of the license.

 ## Need More Information?